 On the basis that Colchester was mentioned by Pliny the Elder before his death in AD79, it claims to be the oldest town in Britain and its heritage can be seen by over 2000 years of history in Castle Park.
 Not only can you enjoy the history of this amazing park, but also the award winning horticulture that the various gardens within the park have to offer.

 So whether you want to visit the museums and gardens or just relax and enjoy your free time by sitting, walking, enjoying music, picnicking or playing games in an expansive oasis of green and nature, Colchester Castle Park is the place to be.

 Castle Park Events

-Make sure to check the Calendar page to see what events are up and coming.
+Make sure to check the Events to see what events are up and coming.
 Remember that a number of them are FREE.

 Dogs in the Castle Park

 Dogs are allowed on a lead in the lower Castle Park.
 Dogs are not permitted in the upper Castle Park.
 Please be mindful of other park users and ensure that you clean up after your dog.